 Recently, Ro-Ri San bought me with a cookbook entitled The Complete Irish Pub Cookbook.
 It is a really nice cookbook with classic Irish fare interspersed with beautiful pictures of Ireland.
 There are quite a few dishes in there that the family will enjoy but I was set on Dublin Coddle this time.
 This is a hearty stew of bacon, sausage, potatoes, and onions, popular ingredients in Irish cooking.
 I adapted and simplified the recipe and also change the proportions to better suit our taste buds.

 - Cook bacon in a Dutch oven until just starting to crisp.
 Remove and drain on paper towels.
-Slice half length-wise and then halved cross-wise.
+Cut into halves length-wise and then halves cross-wise.
 Set aside.
 Reserve bacon fat in a bowl.

 - In the same Dutch oven cook sausages until evenly brown, adding a little bacon fat if necessary.
-Remove and slice length-wise then halved cross-wise.
+Remove and cut into halves length-wise then halves cross-wise.
 Set aside.

 - Add a tablespoon of reserved bacon fat back to Dutch oven.
 Cook onions for 2 to 3 minutes until soft but not brown.

-- Add leeks, garlic, thyme, parsley, and top with a layer of potatoes.
+- Add leeks, garlic, dried thyme, chopped parsley, and top with a layer of potatoes.
 Season with more pepper and salt to taste.

 - Pour in the stock.
 Cover and bring stock to a boil.

 - Transfer to a preheated 350°F (180°C) oven for 35 minutes or until potatoes are tender.

 - Serve with chunks of soda bread.